plone-ve/collective.printrss/README.rst

 collective.printrss
 ==============================================================================

-Tell me what your product does
+``collective.printrss`` let you to print a rss feed from a given URL for `Plone`_ website.

 Features
 --------

-- Can be bullet points
+- Can be print a rss feed.

 Examples